Non-Owner Car Insurance in North Carolina

 Cheapest Non-Owner Car Insurance in North Carolina

-These rates are for a non-owner policy that meets North Carolina's minimum auto insurance requirements, which includes only liability insurance for property damage or injury you cause to others.
-Non-owner insurance is one of the cheaper types of car insurance: traditional policies have higher liability limits and include comprehensive and collision insurance that covers damage to your vehicle.
+The rates above are for a non-owner policy that meets North Carolina's minimum auto insurance requirements: $50,000 in bodily injury liability per person, $100,000 per accident, and $50,000 in property damage liability.
+North Carolina also requires uninsured motorist coverage on all auto policies, including non-owner policies, at matching 50/100/50 limits — all six carriers in the table above include UM coverage and file SR-22 certificates in the state.
+Non-owner insurance is one of the cheaper types of car insurance: traditional policies have higher liability limits and include comprehensive and collision coverage for your vehicle.

 How Much Is Non-Owner Car Insurance in North Carolina?

-The average non-owner car insurance policy in North Carolina costs $67 per month (or $809 per year) based on market data.
+The average non-owner car insurance policy in North Carolina costs $67 per month ($809 per year), according to market data.
 But the six insurers in our comparison average $51 monthly, showing potential savings when you shop around.
+North Carolina state laws affect non-owner rates, but your personal characteristics, driving history, choice of insurer and policy limits have a bigger impact.

 Monthly Premium